Another-Ashl3y/linux-antiquity/README.md

 **Recommended Software:**
 * `nwg-look` To easily set icon theme, gtk theme, cursors etc
 * `dconf` & `dconf-editor` To easily set environment variables related to the theme.

+### Editing crucial sections ⚠️
+Things such as Monitor details, wallpaper directories, and also creating an open weather map account for weather widget data, have to be done yourself.

+Edit `.config/hypr/hyprland.lua`, `.config/hypr/hyprpaper.conf`
+to set monitor details, I've commented the files in a detailed manner so it shouldn't be hard to figure this out.

+For weather widgets, simply open the settings menu of the theme using the left side-bar buttons.

+You'll be able to see where to input open weather map details.
+Its free and lets you use the beautiful weather widget!

+> [!NOTE]
+> Open weather map is lovely!
+They provide more than enough free API calls and great data that is used by the theme weather widgets.

+> [!NOTE]
+> I am considering creating a settings tab specifically for setting monitor data, in order to reduce the amount of config file editing, do look forward to that!

 ### Setting quickshell-specific Icon Themes 🎨
 You can find and use your own icon theme, but you will need to customize the top lines of code in the `.config/quickshell/shell.qml` directory to set the icon theme in the quickshell UI specifically.
 Namely: